Tiger Woods 'Awake,' 'Responsive and Recovering' After Car Accident in California

 Tiger Woods is now "awake" and "recovering" following his roll-over car accident in Southern California on Tuesday morning.

-In a statement issued to his official Twitter page on Tuesday night, Woods' team gave an update on the gold pro's condition.
+In a statement issued to his official Twitter page on Tuesday night, Woods' team gave an update on the golf pro's condition.

 Woods "suffered significant orthopedic injuries to his right lower extremity that were treated during emergency surgery by Orthopedic trauma specialists at Harbor-UCLA Medical Center," according to Anish Mahajan, MD, Chief Medical Officer at Harbor-UCLA Medical Center.

-The doctor went on to explain in the statement that Woods suffered from "fractures affecting both the upper and lower portions of the tibia and fibular bones were stabilized by inserting a rod into" the gold star's leg.
+The doctor went on to explain in the statement that Woods suffered from "fractures affecting both the upper and lower portions of the tibia and fibular bones were stabilized by inserting a rod into" the athlete's leg.

 He also suffered "additional injuries" in his foot and ankle that have been stabalized with "a combination of screws and pins."